High Town, Luton: Art

-Artists living in the area include Abi Spendlove, Asiya Clarke and Zena Jay Ellis.

-In 2010, two 'pop-up' (temporary) community art spaces were created in empty shops on High Town Road by Luton Borough Council, Luton Culture and community interest company Meanwhile, Space, involving High Town-based artists Abi Spendlove, Fiona Martin and Zena Jay Ellis, amongst others.
+In 2010, two 'pop-up' (temporary) community art spaces were created in empty shops on High Town Road by Luton Borough Council, Luton Culture and community interest company Meanwhile, Space.
 One of the aims of the High Town Art for All project was to bring the shops back into use as retail spaces, which was successful.
 The scheme was awarded Best Community Project in Luton's Best 2010 Awards.

 There were a further two exhibitions in these former shops.
-One was by British artist Nigel Grimmer at the end of 2010.
-The other, by German artists Annette and Erasmus Schröter, was opened by the cultural attaché to the German embassy in early 2011.
+The other was opened by the cultural attaché to the German embassy in early 2011.

 Shop 33 on High Town Road, which existed from 2013 to 2015, sold works by local artists and craftspeople.
 It was run by Luton Community Arts Trust.
 The Flamingo Arts group took over the premises in 2015 and ran it as an arts workshop until 2017.

 Festivals

 High Town used to host an annual festival that included a tug-of-war competition held between teams representing different pubs.
 The Friends of High Town residents' association ran a High Town Fun Day in 2010 and 2011, where it revived a tug-of-war contest.
 The Luton-based 33 Arts organisation ran a High Town Festival in July 2013.
 A coalition of local organisations and faith groups came together to organise the July 2014 High Town Festival and it has been an annual fixture since then on the first Saturday of July.

 The annual Luton Beer and Cider Festival was held at two venues in High Town: The Drill Hall on Old Bedford Road until its closure, then the Hightown Community, Sports and Arts Centre until 2018 (the beer festival's 36th year) and it has not had a permanent home since.